What is a professional negligence claim?

 Property transactions can be very complex.
 Our commercial and residential property department is one of the largest in the Northwest and is ranked top tier in Legal 500.

-Property negligence claims have become increasingly common recently as a result of many factors including the general increase in property values and the expanding commercial property market.
-They now make up a large proportion of professional negligence claims brought.
+Property negligence claims make up a large proportion of professional negligence claims brought.

-• Failing to register an option or other property interests;
+- Failing to register an option or other property interest;

-• Failing to advise properly on the terms of a lease or tenancy agreement;
+- Failing to advise on the absence of a right of way;

 Negligence claims we have dealt with against real estate lawyers